We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +679 776 4441

-Like most luxury resorts in Fiji, the design expresses traditional Fijian accents through upscale modern comforts and high-end amenities.
-The bigger plays are the best, so the five expansive residences are the most popular for groups who want to shell in for a few days and let a small army of butlers and nannies take care of every need.
+Like most luxury resorts in Fiji, the design mingles traditional Fijian accents with state-of-the-art modern comforts and high-end amenities.
+The bigger plays are the best, so the five expansive residences are the most popular for large groups who want to hunker down for a few days and let a small army of butlers attend to their every need.

 vomo island resort room